Pseudo-Dionysius the Areopagite

+Engraving of Dionysius the Areopagite, created in 1584 by André Thevet.

-The author pseudepigraphically identifies himself in the corpus as "Dionysios", portraying himself as Dionysius the Areopagite, the Athenian convert of Paul the Apostle mentioned in Acts 17:34.
+The author identifies himself in the corpus as "Dionysios", seemingly portraying himself as the 1st century Dionysius the Areopagite, an Athenian convert of Paul the Apostle mentioned in Acts 17:34.
+Modern historical-critical scholarship and philological research since 1895 has maintained a consensus that the texts adapt the late Neoplatonic philosophy of Proclus, attributing these works to an anonymous individual influenced by Neoplatonism and writing with Byzantine Greek in post-Chalcedonian Syria, being dated to around 485–528 AD.

 Historical confusion

 In the early sixth century, a series of writings of a mystical nature, employing Neoplatonic language to elucidate Christian theological and mystical ideas, was ascribed to the Areopagite.
 They have long been recognized as pseudepigrapha, and their author is now called "Pseudo-Dionysius the Areopagite".